Get FREE access to pro marketing tools

 Here’s an example:

 However, this feature is only available to businesses with over 10,000 followers.
+But in the following, you can see a way to add links even without having this number of followers!

 Similar to the recently introduced checkout in-app checkout feature described above, businesses with under 10,000 followers now have the option to include product stickers in their Instagram Stories.

-After successfully making your Instagram shoppable and integrating your product catalogue (see the first section of this article for instructions on how to do that), you can include clickable stickers into your Instagram Stories that lead to your store.
+After successfully making your Instagram shoppable and integrating your product catalog (see the first section of this article for instructions on how to do that), you can include clickable stickers into your Instagram Stories that lead to your store.

 Whenever you advertise a product in your Instagram Story, you can add a sticker that leads directly to a place where the product can be purchased.